How to Transfer a Mortgage to a Family Member: A Step-by-Step Guide

 Transferring a mortgage involves several costs, including legal fees, lender fees, and stamp duty.
 Here’s what you need to know:

-- Legal Fees: You will need to hire a solicitor to manage the legal process, including updating the title deeds and handling all necessary paperwork.
+• Legal Fees: You will need to hire a solicitor to manage Transfer of Equity, including updating the title deeds and handling all necessary paperwork.
 The cost of legal fees can vary depending on the complexity of the mortgage transfer and the solicitor’s rates.
+Expect to pay between £500 and £1,000 + VAT, depending on the complexity.

-- Lender Fees: The lender may charge an administrative fee to process the transfer of equity.
+• Lender Fees: The lender may charge an administrative fee (typically £100–£300) to process the transfer of equity.
 These fees can include valuation charges or other administrative costs that the current lender requires for transferring the mortgage to a new party.

 Each cost can add up, so it’s wise to plan ahead and understand the full financial commitment involved in a mortgage transfer.
 Working with a solicitor and consulting your lender will ensure that you’re prepared for all aspects of the transfer.